cake-archive/frosting/README.md

 [.NET Core SDK 1.0.1](https://www.microsoft.com/net/download/core) installed on your machine.

-### Visual Studio (optional)
+### Visual Studio 2017 (optional)

-If you want to develop using Visual Studio, then you need to use Visual Studio 2017 RC 4 or higher.
+If you want to develop using Visual Studio, then you need to use Visual Studio 2017 or higher.

 ## Acknowledgement